6lj/6lj/README.md

 **Full Stack Developer | Software Engineer | Mobile & Game Development**

-I'm a passionate **Full Stack Developer** pursuing a Bachelor's degree in Computer Science at National University (NU), graduate in **2025**.
-With expertise in web, mobile, and game development, I build scalable, efficient, and innovative solutions.
-My experience spans **server-side, client-side, backend, frontend, mobile app modifications, and 3D game design** using tools like Unity and Unreal Engine.
+I'm a passionate **Full Stack Developer** who graduated with a Bachelor's degree in Computer Science from Najran University (NU) in June 2025.
+With expertise in web and mobile development, I create scalable, efficient, and innovative solutions.
+My experience spans **server-side, client-side, backend, frontend, and mobile app modifications**.

 ---

 ## 🚀 About Me

-- 🌟 Skilled in **end-to-end development**, from server management to UI/UX design.
+- 🌟 Skilled in **end-to-end development**, from server management to UI/UX design, with a focus on building innovative tools like compilers and backend frameworks.
-- 💻 Proficient in **web development** (React.js, Node.js, PHP, MySQL) and **mobile app modifications** (Android APKs, iOS IPAs).
+- 💻 Proficient in **web development** (React.js, Node.js, Next.js, PHP, MySQL) and **mobile app modifications** (Android APKs, iOS IPAs).
-- 🎮 Experienced in **3D design and game development** with Unity and Unreal Engine.
 - 🔒 Expert in **mobile security**, reverse engineering, and performance optimization.
-- 📈 Delivered **mobile app** and **15+ production-ready web apps**.
+- 📈 Delivered **100+ mobile app modifications** with **50,000+ downloads** and **15+ production-ready web apps**.

 ---